KhuloudohtheMaikho/KhuloudohtheMaikho.github.io/index.md

 ## Khuloudoh Maikho

 My name is Khuloudoh Maikho, I am a 19 year old guy pursuing B.Tech. in Aerospace Engineering at IIT Bombay.
-My hobbies are sketching, listening to music and imagining stories, stories large enough to have their own novel.
+I have grown up in various cities and my current permanent address is in Jaipur, but obviously I actually reside in the IIT Bombay Campus.
+I like sketching, listening to music, not any random music, only the ones which trigger my imagination...cinematic imagination.
+As a consequence, I also imagining stories, stories large enough to have their own novel.
+I used to draw comics when i was younger, but as I grew up my stories became larger, sketching became detailed and I no longer found time to pursue them actively.
+I also had a desire to teach high school Physics which was quenched by NSS IITB's Educational Outreach program.
+Thats how I discovered that I have a knack of teaching and even currently i would be willing to teach people the core subjects which I have understood well.

+These were all as far as my hobbies are concerned, apart from that, I like core aerospace stuff typically Spaceflight Mechanics and Structural Mechanics and would want to go into one of these subdomains in the future.

+## Some of my stuff

 You can use the [editor on GitHub](https://github.com/KhuloudohtheMaikho/KhuloudohtheMaikho.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.